-We will not automatically allocate a second alternative placement, if a placement become available at a school closer to the child's home address that is not a school named as one of their current preferences.
-The only exceptions are where the alternative allocation was for a reception class place and the child was below compulsory school age and the parent/carer refused the original alternative allocation and it was withdrawn or where a Newham parent/carers secure education otherwise and later want a school place.
-For these cases an alternative allocation will be made each time a fresh application is made, where parental preference cannot be met and the child is still below compulsory school age.
-It is possible that each subsequent alternative allocation may be further from the child's home address than the last and each allocation will be for the closest school to their home at the time of application.
+The Authority will not allocate a second alternative placement, as a result of a placement becoming available at a school closer to their home unless they are number one on that schools waiting list.
+The only exception to this is where a Newham parent/carers secure education otherwise and later want a school place.
+It is possible that subsequent alternative allocation may be further from the child's home address than the last and each allocation will be for the closest school to their home at the time of application.